jronallo/microdata_schemaorg_example/source/code4lib.html.md

 Nesting is implemented by using all three attributes (`itemprop`, `itemscope`, `itemtype`) on the same element.
 Doing this states that the value of a property is a new item of a particular type.
-Since all of the metadata is describing the photograph, these attributes will be applied to `div#metadata` which contains all of the metadata.
+Since all of the metadata describes the photograph, these attributes will be applied to `div#metadata` which contains all of the metadata.

 At this point the subjects and genres can be added as properties of the